-This newly developed MSc programme aims to take qualified students and equip them with the skills they need to be employed as professional engineers.
-The course will be informed by up-to-date internationally renowned research expertise undertaken within the School’s Mechanics, Materials and Advanced Manufacturing research theme.
+This course aims to equip students with the skills they need to be employed as professional engineers.
+The course is informed by current, internationally renowned research expertise undertaken within the school’s Advanced Manufacturing priority research area.

 This newly developed MSc programme aims to take well qualified students (typically those having a good bachelor's degree in Manufacturing Engineering or an equivalent qualification) and to equip them with the skills they need to be employed as professional engineers across a wide range of the Manufacturing Engineering industry.